 Mitochondria constitute the structural and functional elementary components of cell respiration.
 Aerobic respiration is the reduction of molecular oxygen by electron transfer coupled to electrochemical proton translocation across the mtIM.
 In the process of OXPHOS, the catabolic reaction of oxygen consumption is electrochemically coupled to the transformation of energy in the phosphorylation of ADP to adenosine triphosphate (ATP; Mitchell 1961, 2011).
-Mitochondria are the powerhouses of the cell that contain the machinery of the OXPHOSpathways. including transmembrane respiratory complexes (proton pumps with FMN, Fe-S and cytochrome b, c, aa_3 redox systems); alternative dehydrogenases and oxidases; the coenzyme ubiquinone (Q); F_1F_0 -ATPase or ATP synthase; the enzymes of the tricarboxylic acid cycle (TCA), fatty acid and amino acid oxidation; transporters ions. metabolites and co-factors: iron/sulphur cluster synthesis; and mitochondrial kinases related to catabolic pathways.
+Mitochondria are the powerhouses of the cell that contain the machinery of the OXPHOSpathways, including transmembrane respiratory complexes (proton pumps with FMN, Fe-S and cytochrome b, c, aa3 redox systems); alternative dehydrogenases and oxidases; the coenzyme ubiquinone (Q); F1F0-ATPase or ATP synthase; the enzymes of the tricarboxylic acid cycle (TCA), fatty acid and amino acid oxidation: transporters of ions, metabolites and co-factors; iron/sulphur synthesis; cluster and mitochondrial kinases related to catabolic pathways.
 TCA cycle intermediates are vital precursors for macromolecule biosynthesis (Diebold et al 2019).
 The mitochondrial proteome comprises over 1,200 types of protein (Calvo et al 2015; 2017), mostly encoded by nuclear DNA (nDNA), with a variety of functions, many of which are relatively well known, e.g., proteins regulating mitochondrial biogenesis or apoptosis, while others are still under investigation, or need to be identified, e.g., mtPT pore and alanine transporter.
 The mammalian mitochondrial proteome can be used to discover and characterize the genetic basis of mitochondrial diseases (Williams et al 2016; Palmfeldt and Bross 2017).

-Numerous cellular processes orchestrated by a constant crosstalk between mitochondria and other cellular components.
-For example, the crosstalk between mitochondria and the endoplasmic reticulum is involved in the regulation of calcium homeostasis, cell division, autophagy, differentiation, and anti-viral signaling (Murley and Nunnari 2016).
-Mitochondria contribute to the formation of peroxisomes. which are hybrids mitochondrial and ER-derived precursors (Sugiura et al 2017).
+cellular Numerous processes are orchestrated by a constant crosstalk between mitochondria and other cellular components.
+For example, the crosstalk between mitochondria and the endoplasmic reticulum is involved in the regulation of calcium homeostasis, cell division. autophagy, differentiation, and anti-viral signaling (Murley and Nunnari 2016).
+Mitochondria contribute to the formation of which hybrids peroxisomes, are of mitochondrial and ER-derived precursors (Sugiura et al 2017).
 Cellular mitochondrial homeostasis (mitostasis) is maintained through regulation at transcriptional, posttranslational and epigenetic levels (Ling and Rönn 2018; Lisowski et al 2018), resulting in dynamic regulation of mitochondrial turnover by biogenesis of new mitochondria and removal of damaged mitochondria by fusion, fission and mitophagy (Singh et al 2018).
 Cell signalling modules contribute to homeostatic regulation throughout the cell cycle or even cell death by activating proteostatic modules, e.g., the ubiquitinproteasome and autophagylysosome/vacuole pathways; specific proteases like LON, and genome stability modules in response to varying energy demands and stress cues (Quiros et al 2016).
 In addition, several post-translational modifications, including acetylation and nitrosylation, are capable of influencing the bioenergetic response, with clinically significant implications for health and disease (Carrico et al 2018).

-Mitochondria of higher eukaryotes typically maintain several copies of their genome circular known mitochondrial DNA (mtDNA; hundred to thousands per cell; Cummins 1998), which is maternally inherited in many species. biparental mitochondrial However, inheritance is documented in some exceptional cases in humans (Luo et al 2018), is widespread in birds, fish, reptiles and invertebrate groups, and is even the norm in some bivalve taxonomic groups (Breton et al 2007; White et al 2008).
-The mitochondrial genome of the angiosperm
+Mitochondria of higher eukaryotes typically maintain several copies of their own circular genome known as mitochondrial DNA (mtDNA; hundred to thousands per cell; Cummins 1998), which is maternally inherited in many species.
+However, biparental mitochondrial inheritance is documented in some exceptional cases in humans (Luo et al 2018), is widespread in birds, fish, reptiles and invertebrate groups, and is even the norm in some bivalve taxonomic groups (Breton et al 2007; White et al 2008).